weidizhang/Ethereum-Portfolio/README.md

 ## Usage

 1. Rename data.example.csv to data.csv, input purchase data accordingly using your favorite spreadsheet application with dates in yyyy-mm-dd format
-2. Edit js/config.js to change desired profit percentage, chart time frame, and refersh interval (in seconds)
+2. Edit js/config.js to change desired profit percentage, chart time frame, and refresh interval (in seconds)

 ### Using with Google Chrome without a Local Server